 But only the sugar free stuff!
 Not only can this make your breath smell better, sugar free mint gum can help break up leftover food particles that are stuck in between teeth from your last meal.
 It also boosts production of saliva and can help protect your mouth from other sugary treats.
 After a big meal, pop in a piece of gum to do your teeth, gums, and overall health a boost.

 Your teeth should be with you for your entire life.
-At Reddick Orthodontics we want to make sure that your smile shines as bright as possible.
+At Melbourne Orthodontics we want to make sure that your smile shines as bright as possible.
 We care about your general health and the correlation that it has with your oral health and hygiene.
 Healthy teeth do so much better when it comes to orthodontic work.
 Do your teeth a favor and eat foods that promote the health of your mouth and your entire body.